Wetiko ‘Mind Virus’: [Exploring the Myth & Meaning]

 Wetiko Pronunciation

-I’ve found two different ways to pronounce.
+I’ve found two different ways to pronounce it.

 1. Wet -i – co